MdRashid62/datocms-Vue.js-Profile-Card-Website-For-Kinza/README.md

-# Vue.js Profile card using Dat
+# Vue.js Profile card using Dato

 ## Deploy on DatoCMS